 Best Attractions

-- Volcán de Cerro Quemado, Santa Maria, and Santa Aguito: Explore dormant and active volcanos, where you can hike, cycle, and camp.
+- Volcán de Cerro Quemado, Santa Maria, and Santa Aguito: Explore dormant and active volcanoes, where you can hike, cycle, and camp.
 If you make it to the summit of a volcano, you’ll be rewarded with sweeping views of the entire city.

 #6 – Acatenango Volcano – One of the best volcano hikes in Central America!

-One of the best volcano hikes in Central America, the hike to summit Volcano Acatenango is also tough with a capital T. This is due to the sheer steepness of the volcano; nevertheless, it’s one of the most popular volcanos to summit, purely for its incredible views of the nearby (and very active) Volcan Fuego.
+One of the best volcano hikes in Central America, the hike to summit Volcano Acatenango is also tough with a capital T. This is due to the sheer steepness of the volcano; nevertheless, it’s one of the most popular volcanoes to summit, purely for its incredible views of the nearby (and very active) Volcan Fuego.

 Best Attractions

-- An Overnight Hike to the top of Volcano Acatenango is the best way to experience the hike.
+- An overnight hike to the top of Volcano Acatenango is the best way to experience the hike.
 This way you can witness the sunrise, one of the best in the world!

-Grab an eSIM!#7 – Pacaya Volcano – Most Active Volcano in Central America
+#7 – Pacaya Volcano – Most Active Volcano in Central America

 Towards the top, you’ll have the opportunity to see the glowing, molten lava flowing down the volcano in streams!
-Standing over 2,500-meters into the sky, Pacaya is a natural site that can’t be missed during your visit to Guatemala.
+Standing over 2,500 meters into the sky, Pacaya is a natural site that can’t be missed during your visit to Guatemala.

 Moreover, the climb to the top of Pacaya is one of the easiest in the country (not to say it is easy) and only takes a few hours.